igniterealtime/openfire-llama-plugin/README.md

 ### Enable LLaMA
 Enables or disables the plugin.
 Reload plugin or restart Openfire if this or any of the settings other settings are changed.

+### Use Hosted LLaMA server
+This causes the plugin to use a remote llama.cpp server instead of the local server running Openfire

+### Hosted URL
+The URL to the remote llama.cpp server to be used.
+The plugin will assume that remote server has the correct LLaMA model and configuration.
+It will send requests to this URL.

 ### Username/Password
 This is Openfire username/password for the user that will act as a chatbot for LLaMA.
 By default the user will be “llama” and the password witll be a random string.
 If you are using ldap or your Openfire user manager is in read-only mode and a new user cannot be created, then you must create the user and specify the username and password here…